Danielle-Campbell92/Danielle-Campbell92/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: her/she
 - ⚡ Fun fact: I received an athletic scholarship for golf
+- I have a master's degree in Speech Language Pathology and will be graduating from FullStack Acadmey soon!

 <!---
 Danielle-Campbell92/Danielle-Campbell92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.